Petrochemical facility in the chemical industry, landscape format.

 Chemical labels must stick firmly to containers of all kinds: barrels, drums, canisters, shipping containers, IBCs, FIBCs, bottles and pallets.

-• We produce hazardous goods labels and labels for dangerous goods according to your requirements from a wide range of seawater-resistant adhesive materials, also in accordance with the BS 5609 Section 3 standard
+• Seawater-resistant materials: We manufacture hazardous substance and dangerous goods labels for you using seawater-resistant adhesive materials, including in accordance with BS 5609 Section 3.

-• We also supply ready-printed hazardous goods labels with the prescribed diamond shape and in highly visible colours, for every class of hazardous substance
+• Fully printed hazardous goods labels: We supply hazard labels and placards in the prescribed diamond shape and in high-visibility colours for all classes of hazardous substances.

 • What are chemical labels?

-Chemical labels are labels on products or transport units that contain hazardous chemicals and provide information for safe handling, storage and disposal.
-Pictograms, hazard warnings, safety instructions and other information inform the user about the dangers of the chemicals contained.
+Chemical labels are labels affixed to products or transport units that contain hazardous chemicals.
+These chemical-resistant labels provide information on safe handling, storage and disposal.
+Pictograms, hazard statements, safety instructions and other information alert the user to the dangers posed by the chemicals contained within.

 A series of legal regulations and ordinances govern the labelling of products and hazardous substances in the chemical industry.
 Chemical products are labelled safely and clearly with chemical labels in accordance with globally standardised guidelines.